bg-rocha/ML_for_vibration/README.md

 This work can be splited in 3 main parts:
   * Download, analysis, extract, create, train and validate a machine learning model for MAFAULDA
   * Perform experiments in a different machine to simulate MAFAULDA, and create a new dataset
-  * Merge, trnasfom and generalize, the two datasets to perform a new classification
+  * Merge, transform and generalize, the two datasets to perform a new classification

 ### About MAFAULDA